chrismatteson/razordemo/README.md

 config/vms.yaml to activate.
 A vagrant up on that VM will also cause it to launch graphically.

+## Installation

 In order to use this module, simple classify a centos 6 VM with the class razordemo.
-Currently the module requires two puppet runs on the system to complete due to the need for Razor to build bootstrap.ipxe after it's installed.
+Currently the module requires two puppet runs on the system to complete due to the need for pe-razor to complete configuration bootstrap tasks related to torquebox.
+A ticket has been submitted to fix this issue.

 When Razor is launching the first time, it will sit for several minutes apparently doing nothing, and most like the only message on the screen will be a warning about